Kate Forbes loses SNP backers over gay marriage stance

 Ms Forbes insisted that she would not attempt to row back on the legislation if she became first minister.

-She said: "So my position on these matters is I will defend to the hilt everybody's right in a pluralistic and tolerant society to live and to love free of harassment and fear.
+She said: "My position on these matters is I will defend to the hilt everybody's right in a pluralistic and tolerant society to live and to love free of harassment and fear.

 "And in the same way I hope that others can be afforded the rights of people of faith to practice fairly mainstream teaching.
 And that is the nuance that we need to capture on equal marriage.